 A new arrival point called Eastern Gateway will provide guests more choices for access and parking when it opens in late 2018.
 It will include a new parking structure with 6,800 spaces, a new transportation facility, and an elevated pedestrian bridge over Harbor Boulevard.

-Leading up to the June opening of Pixar Pier at California Adventure, Pixar Fest begins on April 13.
+Leading up to the June opening of Pixar Pier at California Adventure on June 23, Pixar Fest began on April 13.

 At Disneyland, the Pixar Play Parade, which was previously California Adventure’s afternoon parade moved to Disneyland in April, replacing the Soundsational Parade.
 The monorail got a new paint scheme featuring characters from The Incredibles and Finding Nemo.
 Main Street U.S.A. also emerged from a refurbishment that replaced the horse-drawn streetcar track.

-Pixar Pier at California Adventure opens on June 23.
-Paradise Pier gets a new theme and a new name.
-Expect soft openings of the rides starting about a month before then.
+Pixar Pier at California Adventure opened on June 23.
+Paradise Pier got a new theme and a new name.
+Expect long lines as everyone tries to see what the new rides are all about.

 The “Paint the Night” Parade moved over to California Adventure on April 13.
 The nighttime extravaganza was a big hit with guests at Disneyland and it has a new a float featuring characters from “The Incredibles.”

 At Pixar Pier, most of the rides remain, but some of them will have new Pixar themes: